Tom-Ainsworth/blackshaw-theatre/README.md

     - Code was used and adapted from [This Tutorial](https://www.w3schools.com/howto/howto_css_image_transparent.asp) for the text overlay on the hero image.
     - Code was used and adapted from [This Tutorial](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_fade) for the Overlay images in the About Section
     - Code was used and adapted from [This Tutorial](https://www.w3schools.com/howto/howto_css_placeholder.asp) to change the placeholder colour within form inputs on various browsers.
+    - Code was used and adapted from [This Tutorial](https://www.w3schools.com/howto/howto_css_animate_buttons.asp) to create the animated submit button on the contact form.
 - Code was used from [Google Fonts](https://fonts.google.com/) to import the font family within my CSS file.
 - Code was used from [Font Awesome](https://fontawesome.com/) to add social media links in the footer.

 ### Content

--   All code was written by the developer.
+-   All code was written by myself apart from the segments above, which were adapted to suit the sites needs.
 -   README.md Template courtesy of Code Instite, with layout inspiration from [Dave Horrocks](https://github.com/DaveyJH/ci-portfolio-one-v4)

 ### Acknowledgements

+-   Ellie Pitkin, the owner of Blackshaw Theatre for allowing me to use the company site for this project.

--   My Mentor for continuous helpful feedback.
+-   My Mentor Antonio Rodriguez for helpful feedback and ideas.

 -   The September 2021 Slack group for constant support for one another and bumps when feeling overwhelmed.